Wheel / Tire FAQ

 This example we'll use a 02 WRX

-16x6.5: This refers to the height and width of the rim.
-The stock rim is 16 inches tall and 6.5 inches wide.
+16x6.5: This refers to the height and width of the wheel.
+The stock wheel is 16 inches tall and 6.5 inches wide.

-16.5 lbs: this refers to the weight of the stock rim (not including tire).
+16.5 lbs: this refers to the weight of the stock wheel (not including tire).

 5x100: This is the bolt pattern of the wheel.
 The hub it attaches to uses 5 bolts in a 100 mm diameter circle.

-+53: This is the offset of the rim.
++53: This is the offset of the wheel.
 The hub is mounted 53 mm further out than center (positive offset means the hub is mounted closer to the outside than center)

-205/55/16: These are the dimensions of the tire.
+205/55R16: These are the dimensions of the tire.
 205 is a measure of width from sidewall to sidewall.
 205 mm converts to about 8 inches.
 The second number is used to describe the height of the tire (the size of the sidewall).
 It's expressed as a ratio between the height of the sidewall and the width of the tire so every '55' tire does not have the same sidewall unless they're the same width.
 The smaller this number though, the smaller the sidewall.
-The final number, 16, refers to the intended height of the rim for this tire in inches.
+205/55 means the sidewall is 55% of 205 wide, or 113mm (a little under 4.5 inches) top and bottom.
+The final number, 16, refers to the intended height of the wheel for this tire in inches.
+Together we can calculate the total tire height by adding a sidewall height on the bottom + the wheel diameter + another sidewall height on top.
+This tire is 24.9" in diameter.

 Here are some diagrams from 1010tires.com to help: